 Should I Store Dehydrated Foods in the Freezer?

 Dehydrated foods will last indefinitely in the freezer.
-You must put them in an airtight container, though, or they will absorb bad smells from the freezer.
+You must put them in an airtight container, or they will absorb bad smells from the freezer.
 You should eat the dehydrated foods immediately after taking them out of the freezer.
 Freezing can cause ice crystals to form in the food.
-When thawed, you may end up with moisture pockets where bacteria could grow.
+When thawed, you may have moisture pockets where bacteria could grow.